| In viewing multimedia's broad historical chronology,

 multimedia, from Wagner to virtual reality, lies in its potential

+to transform the human spirit.
 Just as our prehistoric ancestors painted their

 own reflections on the walls of Lascaux history comes